wp-plugins/powerpress/readme.txt

 == Changelog ==

 = Announcement =
-* Future versions of PowerPress will no longer be compatible with WordPress 2.6.x and 2.7.x.
-Please upgrade to WordPress 2.8 or newer to install future versions of PowerPress.
+* The future major release of PowerPress (3.x) will no longer be compatible with WordPress 2.8.x and 2.9.x.
+Please upgrade to WordPress 3.0 or newer to install future versions of PowerPress.
 * Translation support is now complete.
 Please visit the following link if you would like to have a version in your language: [http://www.blubrry.com/powerpress_translate/](http://www.blubrry.com/powerpress_translate/)

-= 2.0.4 =
+= 2.0 =
-* Beta 2.0.4 Released on 3/1/2011
+* Released on 3/7/2011
 * PowerPress now requires WordPress version 2.8 or newer.
 * HTML5 video player with Flow Player Classic fallback added
 * HTML5 audio player with Flow Player Classic fallback added
-* Embed Episode feature added
+* Embed Episode feature, embeds your audience can take with them (just like YouTube embeds)
 * WebM video support added
 * Ogg audio/video support improved
 * For mp4/m4v video, a new alternative WebM URL field has been added.
 This is ideal for supporting all browser based HTML5 video players.